rtmigo/dmk_py/README.md

 The directory structure does not give any information about the content.
 It is not even possible to determine that the directory was created by the `ksf`.

-The file content is indistinguishable from a random one: there are no recognizable identifiers or structures.
+The file content is indistinguishable from a random data: there are no recognizable identifiers or structures.
 Literally not a single predictable byte, until you have the encryption key.